 Data reduction and analysis

-In accordance with previous research [39, 40] reaction time data was trimmed.
+In accordance with previous research [39, 40]] reaction time data was trimmed.
 Reaction times faster than 100ms, slower than 2000ms and more than three standard deviations above the mean were removed.
-As a number of participants inhibited responding significantly more or less than 50% of the time SSRT was calculated using the integration method [38, 41].
+As a number of participants inhibited responding significantly more or less than 50% of the time SSRT was calculated using the integration method [38, 41]].
 Participants with negative SSRT’s or those below 50ms were removed from SST analyses.
 Four participants were removed from SST analysis and due to a technical issue one participant’s SST data was lost.
 Data for studies 1 and 2 are available on the Open Science Framework ( https://osf.io/q3h2z/).

 Study 1: Results